 Dimitrije Popović started to paint the icons of the iconostasis, but Georgije Popović continued to paint them in 1815.

 I took photos of some of the icons.
-Unfortunately, it’s not possible to see properly and photograph each and every icon, after all it’s a church, it’s not a museum.
+Unfortunately, it’s not possible to see properly and photograph each and every icon, after all it’s a church, not a museum.

 But, a few examples that you can see in this post will give you a very good idea of Georgije Popović’s masterful execution.